JoshuaHull/portfolio/README.md

 [web-components-storybook-nextjs](./components/web-components-storybook-nextjs) - Storybook app demonstrating use of web-components in a NextJS app

-[web-components-storybook-vue](./components/web-components-storybook-vue) - Storybook app demonstrating use of web-components in a Vue app.
+[web-components-storybook-vue](./components/web-components-storybook-vue) - Storybook app demonstrating use of web-components in a Vue app

-[web-components-wrapper-nextjs](./components/web-components-wrapper-nextjs) - a wrapper around web-components which allows those components to be rendered on the server of a NextJS app.
+[web-components-wrapper-nextjs](./components/web-components-wrapper-nextjs) - a wrapper around web-components which allows those components to be rendered on the server of a NextJS app

 ### Lexing